 Also, as you probably know, be sure to check the label as some varieties may contain animal products.

 The world of fruit is so versatile and some are more practical to take hiking than others.
-Here you have to use your noggin a little and realise that taking a kilo of blueberries and a watermelon, although delicious, isn’t the best idea when climbing a mountain.
+Taking a kilo of blueberries and a watermelon, although delicious, isn’t the best idea when climbing a mountain.

 Fruits such as apples and oranges are a good idea for a short hike as they don’t bruise easily and are refreshing to sink your teeth into on a hot day.

 Bananas are also a great choice as they’re brimming with nutrients and their potassium will help you fight cramp.
-Again these are tricky for long distant hikes as you know as well as I do that bananas don’t travel well.
-Better yet, mash some into your homemade flapjacks and you’ve got the best vegan hiking food on the menu!
+Again, these are tricky for long distant hikes as they don’t travel well.
+Better yet, mash some into your homemade flapjacks and you’ve got the ultimate hiking snack!

 The Best Vegan Hiking Food for Adventure-Driven Herbivores